nealbrophy/CI-LinuxCommandGenerator-v2/README.md

 The JavaScript in `static/script.js` passes validation using [JSHint](https://jshint.com/) and [Esprima Syntax Validator](https://esprima.org/demo/validate.html)

 #### Accessibility
-The colours in this project were each revised to a deeper shade in order to pass accessability checks from WebAIM using their [Contrast Checker](https://webaim.org/resources/contrastchecker/)
+- The colours in this project were each revised to a deeper shade in order to pass accessability checks from WebAIM using their [Contrast Checker](https://webaim.org/resources/contrastchecker/).
+- The general accessibility of the site was validated & adjusted using WebAIM's [WAVE tool](https://wave.webaim.org/).

 ## Bugs